Noise-induced shallow circuits and absence of barren plateaus

-We now translate the results in the previous section in terms of the trace distance. \begin{proposition}[Average distance between two quantum states] Let $\Phi$ be a noisy random quantum circuit with of depth $L$, as defined in Eq.~\eqref{eq:randcirc}.
+\begin{proposition}[Average distance between two quantum states] Let $\Phi$ be a noisy random quantum circuit with of depth $L$, as defined in Eq.~\eqref{eq:randcirc}.
 Then, the average trace distance between $\Phi(\rho)$ and $\Phi(\sigma)$, where $\rho$ and $\sigma$ are two arbitrary quantum states, decays exponentially in $L$ as

 where we recall the definition of the parameter $c$ in Eq.~\eqref{eq-noise_value}.
 Thus, for any $\varepsilon>0$, assuming that $L\ge\frac{1}{\log(c^{-1})}\Omega\!\left(n+\log(\frac{1}{\varepsilon})\right)$, we have that $\Ex[\norm{\Phi(\rho) - \Phi(\sigma)}_1]\le \varepsilon$. \end{proposition} \begin{proof} We have